Introducing dogs to each other

 Mind the body language: how to introduce dogs safely

-Anyone who walks with a dog every now and then knows how exciting it can be to meet another dog.
-In any case, it's important to pay close attention to the body language of the dogs and to ensure that the meeting is calm and friendly.
-Also, if you're a pet sitter offering home dog boarding and you want to add a new dog to your 'pack', it is crucial to make sure that first meeting is a nice experience for both dogs.
-But how do you do that?
-How do you introduce dogs to each other in a safe and fun way?
+Anyone who owns a dog knows how exciting it can be to meet another dog.
+It's important to pay close attention to the body language of the dogs and to ensure that the meeting is calm and friendly.
+Also, if you're a dog sitter and you want to add a new dog to your 'pack' during home boarding, it is crucial that the first meeting is a nice experience for both dogs.
+But how do you introduce dogs to each other in a safe and fun way?

-For your dog, it can be lovely for them to get to know other dogs.
+For your dog, it can be great for them to get to know other dogs.
 But these new encounters can be quite complicated.
-And every owner has their own ideas: 'Just let them go ahead and sort out their difference on their own'.
-Or: 'my dog doesn't do any harm, he just wants to play!'.
+And every owner has their own ideas: 'Just let them go ahead and sort out their difference'.
+Or: 'my dog doesn't mean any harm, they just want to play!'.
 But what really is the best way to introduce dogs safely?
 With these 5 tips, you will ensure a safe and fun first meeting between two dogs.

 1) On-leash or off-leash?